Wyoming fundraising to erase school lunch debt in state - NewsBreak

 Wyoming fundraising to erase school lunch debt in state

 CHEYENNE, Wyo.
-(AP) — More than 3,000 Wyoming youngsters will have their school lunch debt forgiven through an effort led by First Lady Jennie...panhandlepost.com

-CHEYENNE, Wyo.
-(AP) — More than 3,000 Wyoming youngsters will have their school lunch debt forgiven through an effort led by First Lady Jennie...panhandlepost.com
+(AP) — More than 3,000 Wyoming youngsters will have their school lunch debt forgiven through a fundraising effort coordinated by First Lady Jennie Gordon and others.

+The effort raised almost $99,500 to forgive unpaid school lunch money owed by 3,224 schoolchildren in Wyoming, Gordon’s office announced Wednesday.

+“This partnership ensures that our schoolchildren and their families will have one less thing to worry about in the future and can focus on learning,” Gordon said in a statement.

 Comments / 0